Should I Become an Emergency Medical Technologist?

 Step 3: Pursue Intermediate EMT Training

 Following completion of the EMT-Basic exam, an emergency medical technician might choose to pursue EMT-Intermediate training and certification.
-Divided into two levels, Intermediate 1985 and Intermediate 1999, these programs emphasize advanced airway techniques and intravenous therapy.
+EMT-Intermediate requires around 1,000 hours of training and instruction and is divided into two levels: Intermediate 1985 and Intermediate 1999.
+These training programs emphasize advanced airway techniques and intravenous therapy.
 The Intermediate 1999 training also covers advanced cardiac management and medicinal practices.
-EMT-Intermediate programs are followed up with cognitive and psychomotor NREMT exams.
-The EMT-Intermediate level requires 1,000 hours of training and instruction.
+Following completion of this training, EMTs sit for cognitive and psychomotor NREMT exams.

 Step 4: Advance to Paramedic Training

-Paramedics specialize in advanced medical knowledge and exhibit expertise in EMT techniques, which usually is obtained through college programs.
-It typically takes one or two years to complete paramedic training and may be part of an associate's degree program.
-Coursework includes upper-level classes in anatomy, physiology, pharmacology, patient assessment, cardiology, trauma management, medical emergencies and clinical studies.
-Aspiring paramedics must pass the corresponding NREMT exams and will need to renew their certification every two years.
+Paramedics provide more advanced prehospital services than lower-level EMTs.
+Paramedic training typically takes 1-2 years to complete and may be offered as part of an associate's degree program.
+Coursework includes upper-level classes in anatomy, physiology, pharmacology, patient assessment, cardiology, trauma management, medical emergencies, and clinical studies.
+Paramedics must pass the corresponding NREMT exams and will need to renew their certification every 2 years.

 - Take an ambulance operator course.
-Ambulance licensure is separate from becoming a paramedic, so students who plan on driving an ambulance can start the process early on.
-The course usually requires some classroom work and at least eight hours of practical experience.
+Ambulance licensure is separate from paramedic licensure, so students who plan on driving an ambulance can start the process early on.
+The course usually requires classroom instruction and around 10 hours of practical experience.